mantidproject/mantid/dev-docs/source/GettingStarted/GettingStartedCondaLinux.rst

 Setup the mantid conda environment
 ----------------------------------

-* With your restarted terminal.
+Dependencies are managed by conda via Mambaforge.
+The dependencies are defined in the ``mantid-developer-linux.yml`` file, located in the root of the mantid source code directory.
+With your restarted terminal:

 * Create the mantid conda environment by navigating to your mantid source code directory in your terminal and running ``conda env create -f mantid-developer-linux.yml``

 Configure CMake and generate build files